matheusmonte/salary-average-scraper/README.md

 # salary-average-scraper
-Simple scraper to get salary average using node and labda
+Simple scraper to get salary average using node and lambda

 ## Local Use